Best Waterfalls in New Hampshire: 16 Local Favorites & Hidden Gems

 5. Basin Cascade Trail

-Need To Know: The trailhead for Basin Cascade Trail is located off the Kancamagus Highway.
-Hikers should be prepared for moderate to strenuous terrain, as the trail ascends steadily through the forest.
+• Need to Know: The Basin Cascade Trail trailhead is located off the Kancamagus Highway.
+Hikers should be prepared for moderate to strenuous terrain as the trail ascends steadily through the forest.

 The Basin Cascade Trail is not just a single destination; it’s a mile-long display of beautiful waterfalls and veil-like cascades.
-As you follow the trail parallel to Cascade Brook, you’ll encounter several enchanting features, like: a small waterfall in the Pemigewasset River basin that chutes into a whirlpool; Kinsman Falls, a 15-foot fall that plunges into a swimmable pool; Rocky Glen Falls, the largest of the bunch at 35 feet.
+As you follow the trail parallel to Cascade Brook, you’ll encounter several enchanting features, like a small waterfall in the Pemigewasset River basin that chutes into a whirlpool; Kinsman Falls, a 15-foot fall that plunges into a swimmable pool; Rocky Glen Falls, the largest of the bunch at 35 feet.
 Along the way, unnamed drops and water features dot the trail, allowing hikers to find private areas to enjoy the water and the view.
 The short trail is also part of the famous Appalachian Trail.
+Visit the White Mountains website for further trail information.

 6. Falling Waters Trail

 The Falling Waters Trail in Franconia, New Hampshire, is a beloved destination for outdoor enthusiasts seeking adventure and natural beauty.
 This iconic trail winds its way through the scenic Franconia Notch State Park, offering stunning views of rugged peaks, lush forests, and cascading streams along the way.
-As hikers traverse the aptly-named Falling Waters Trail, they are treated to a dazzling number of waterfalls, including the majestic Cloudland Falls and the awe-inspiring Silver Cascade.
-The highlight of the journey is undoubtedly the breathtaking Arethusa Falls (noted above), one of the tallest waterfalls in the state, plunging dramatically into a picturesque pool.
+As hikers traverse the aptly named Falling Waters Trail, they are treated to a dazzling number of waterfalls, including the majestic Cloudland Falls and the awe-inspiring Silver Cascade.
+The journey's highlight is undoubtedly the breathtaking Arethusa Falls (noted above), one of the tallest waterfalls in the state, plunging dramatically into a picturesque pool.

 7. Fletcher's Cascade

-Need To Know: Accessible via a short, moderately difficult hike from the parking area off Route 26; sturdy footwear recommended.
+• Need To Know: Accessible via a 3.2-mile, moderately difficult hike from the parking area off Route 26; sturdy footwear is recommended.

 8. Sabbaday Falls Trail